 Parking Costs for Disney World Resort Guests

-At the Disney World hotels, you now WILL have to pay for overnight parking.
-The new fees are in place on bookings made March 21, 2018 and beyond.
-Good news is you will still retain free parking at all Disney World theme parks.
+Disney Resort guests will still retain free parking at all Disney World theme parks.
 Simply, display your MagicBand at the parking booth.
 The attendant will simply scan and confirm your free parking admission.
 The same process is used when your return to your Disney resort hotel.

 The breakdown is by resort type: